Appellate court: United States

 In the United States, both state and federal appellate courts are usually restricted to examining whether the lower court made the correct legal determinations, rather than hearing direct evidence and determining what the facts of the case were.
 Furthermore, U.S. appellate courts are usually restricted to hearing appeals based on matters that were originally brought up before the trial court.
 Hence, such an appellate court will not consider an appellant's argument if it is based on a theory that is raised for the first time in the appeal.

 In most U.S. states, and in U.S. federal courts, parties before the court are allowed one appeal as of right.
 This means that a party who is unsatisfied with the outcome of a trial may bring an appeal to contest that outcome.
 However, appeals may be costly, and the appellate court must find an error on the part of the court below that justifies upsetting the verdict.
 Therefore, only a small proportion of trial court decisions result in appeals.
-Some appellate courts, particularly supreme courts, have the power of discretionary review, meaning that they can decide whether they will hear an appeal brought in a particular case.
+Some courts, particularly supreme courts, have the power of discretionary review, meaning that they can decide whether they will hear an appeal brought in a particular case.

-Institutional titles
+Nomenclature

 Many U.S. jurisdictions title their appellate court a court of appeal or court of appeals.
+Both terms are used in the United States, but the plural form is more common in American English, while in contrast, British English uses only the singular form.
+The correct form is whichever is the statutorily prescribed or customary form for a particular court and particular jurisdiction; in other words, one should never write "court of appeal" when the court at issue clearly prefers to be called a "court of appeals", and vice versa.

-Historically, others have titled their appellate court a court of errors (or court of errors and appeals), on the premise that it was intended to correct errors made by lower courts.
+Historically, certain jurisdictions have titled their appellate court a court of errors (or court of errors and appeals), on the premise that it was intended to correct errors made by lower courts.
 Examples of such courts include the New Jersey Court of Errors and Appeals (which existed from 1844 to 1947), the Connecticut Supreme Court of Errors (which has been renamed the Connecticut Supreme Court), the Kentucky Court of Errors (renamed the Kentucky Supreme Court), and the Mississippi High Court of Errors and Appeals (since renamed the Supreme Court of Mississippi).
 In some jurisdictions, a court able to hear appeals is known as an appellate division.

 The phrase "court of appeals" most often refers to intermediate appellate courts.
 However, the New York Court of Appeals is the highest appellate court in New York.
 The New York Supreme Court is a trial court of general jurisdiction.
 The Supreme Court of Maryland was known as the Court of Appeals, and the Appellate Court of Maryland was known as the Court of Special Appeals, until a 2022 constitutional amendment changed their names.
 Depending on the system, certain courts may serve as both trial courts and appellate courts, hearing appeals of decisions made by courts with more limited jurisdiction.